teracow/googliser/README.md

 Suppress stdout. stderr is still shown.

 `--race`
 Race to the finish line!
 Maximum concurrent downloads (as per `--parallel`) will be maintained until the requested number of images are received.
 This results in an overrun which is then trimmed-back to the amount of images required.
 It's fast!
+This is now enabled by default.

 `--random`
 Download a single random image.
 Use `-n --number` to set the size of the image pool to pick a random image from.